ubilabs/axidraw/README.md

 #### `convert-text-to-coords.js`

-Here is an example how to draw dynamic text:
+Here is an example for drawing dynamic text:

 ```js
 import convertTextToCoords from './lib/convert-text-to-coords';